BS in Accounting

-In addition to university requirements for transfer admission, transfer applicants to KSB should have a minimum grade point average of 2.50 (on a 4.00 scale).
-This also applies to students transferring from nondegree status at American University.
+In addition to university requirements for transfer admission, transfer applicants (including non-degree and degree seeking from other academic units) to KSB should have a minimum grade point average of 2.75 (on a 4.00 scale).
 All transfer students are required to take MGMT-458 and at least 18 upper-level credit hours toward their major requirements in residence.
 Transfer credits for 300-level and above business courses are subject to validation by the appropriate department chair and may be conditional on successful completion of a more advanced course at American University.

 - 120 credit hours with a cumulative GPA of 2.00 or better

 - A total of ten courses, consisting of two courses from each of the five foundational areas.

 - At least one course from Area Five: The Natural and Mathematical Sciences must include a laboratory science component.

 - No more than two courses may be taken in the same discipline.

 - A total of 120 credit hours with a cumulative grade point average of 2.00 or higher.

 - Students must ensure that no more than 60 of the 120 credit hour graduation requirement are taken within the Kogod School of Business.